ron190/jsql-injection/README.md

 ## Description
-**jSQL Injection** is a lightweight application used to find database information from a distant server with speed.
+**jSQL Injection** is a lightweight application used to find database information from a distant server.

 It is **free**, **open source** and **cross-platform** (Windows, Linux, Mac OS X).